Expected cost of dental crown: 280 to 800 US Dollars

 Apart from the cost factor, there is really no difference between dental crowns in the USA and abroad.
 The cost of a single dental crown in USA can be anywhere between $800-$1,200.
 Abroad, dental crowns (including the dentist’s fees) will be priced at least 50-60% lower than that in the US.
 This price difference does not, however, amount to any loss in quality.
 This may surprise many who are not aware of the cost of living in some top medical tourism destinations.

-Countries like India, Mexico, El Salvador, and Costa Rica can offer very cheap dental crowns, or for that matter, any medical or dental procedure because of the general low cost of living there.
+One can find cheap dental crowns in Costa Rica, India, Mexico, and El Salvador because of the general low cost of living there.
 Everything from labor to infrastructure costs less there.

 Also, do not let the economic status of these countries color your judgment of the medical care offered in their top hospitals.
 The tourist dental clinics in India, Mexico, El Salvador and Costa Rica compare with the best in the world.
 Also, the dental surgeons at these clinics speak English well, and are well-qualified and experienced.